heavyball-research/computing-resources-guide/hpcs-general/README.md

   <img src="assets/hpcs_header.svg" alt="HPC in General" height="90">
 </p>

 This section aims to introduce some beginner to advanced topics that are generally applicable to many HPC systems.
-We would only cover HPC-related topics for now and will not discuss the more general topics that are relevant to operating systems or Linux CLI.
+We would only cover HPC-related topics for now and will not discuss the more general topics such as operating systems or Linux CLI.
+You may want to check [missing-semester](https://missing.csail.mit.edu/) for these.

 ## Contents